Children lost in flooding as US endures extreme weather, from smoke up north to heat in the West

 “No matter how long I’ve been doing this — over and over and over, many, many years — you find yourself still helpless and without words to make people feel more comfortable,” Picard said.
 “And so you just simply pray with them for a few minutes.”

-Pennsylvania's flash floods drowned Enzo Depiero, 78, and Linda Depiero, 74, of Newtown; Yuko Love, 64, of Newtown; and Susan Barnhart, 53, of Titusville, New Jersey, according to Bucks County Coroner Meredith Buck.
+Pennsylvania's flash floods also drowned Enzo Depiero, 78, and Linda Depiero, 74, of Newtown; Yuko Love, 64, of Newtown; and Susan Barnhart, 53, of Titusville, New Jersey, Bucks County Coroner Meredith Buck said.

 The county commissioners signed an emergency declaration in response to the flooding.